Perfect Imperfection

 The Beauty of Transience

 For Rianne, photography is more than a craft; it is her way of being.
 Naturally shy and observant, she found through the camera a language that expresses emotions where words fall short.
-To truly capture something, you must dare to get close.
-That requires openness — also from the creator.
-It is precisely this vulnerability she wants to share through her images.
+To truly capture someone, you must dare to get close.
+That requires openness, also from the creator.
+It is precisely this vulnerability she wants to share through her work.

-Over the past years, her work has evolved from portrait photography to autonomous art, remaining faithful to her own pace and vision.
+Over the past years, her work has evolved from portrait photography to autonomous art.
 Nature is her main source of inspiration.
-She calls her found objects “jewels,” transient discoveries carrying a quiet strength.
+She calls her found objects “jewels,” fleeting fragments that hold a quiet strength.

-Prints are available unframed, but when a work is entrusted to her for framing, she collaborates with a skilled framer who shares her sense of precision and care.
-This way, each piece is finished exactly as she envisions it, with attention to every detail and respect for the artwork as a whole.
+Rianne chooses artisanal processes, natural materials, and minimal waste.
+Her images are printed on Japanese (handmade) paper, carefully selected for its quality, appearance, and the way it aligns with her way of working.
+Prints are available unframed, but when a work is entrusted to her for framing, she collaborates with a craftsman who shares her eye for precision and care.
+Each piece is finished as she envisions it, with attention to every detail and in harmony with the work as a whole.

 customer responses